kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 Here we can again see the date being echoed out every 5 seconds.

 Now let's turn our attention back to the yaml file, one thing you may have noticed, is the wierd syntax I used to write the command setting.
 This is actually yaml syntax for writing a yaml list as a single line.
-However there are lots of other ways to write this yaml file to achieve the same end results.
-I've included some examples in the more-sample folder, in case you want to take a look at them.
+However there are a few other ways to write this yaml file to achieve the same end result.
+I've included some examples of them in the more-samples folder, in case you want to take a look at them.

-Finally I should point out that these two settings are not the only way to run commands inside pods.
-There are other ways to run commands such as:
+Finally I should point out that these two settings are not the only ways to run commands inside pods.
+There are other options, such as initcontainers, lifecycle hooks, and healthcheck probes:

 ```popupwindows
 - making using of initcontainers,